Beet and Avocado Tartine with Perfect Instant Pot Beets

 A few weeks ago, I set out to make the roasted beet and avocado salad from Josh McFadden’s Six Seasons.
 I was Instagram-storying the process, and when I pulled my beets from the oven only to discover they needed much more time, someone messaged me: “Try cooking beets in your Instant Pot,” she said.
 “They’ll be done in 30 minutes, and the skins will fly off.”

 And so I did.
-And I’ve been cooking my beets in the IP ever since.
+And I’ve been cooking my beets in the Instant Pot ever since.
 Sometimes I find the beets need a little more than 30 minutes, sometimes less, and, as I’ve discovered with other IP cooking experiments, the IP doesn’t necessarily make the beet-cooking process that much faster: it takes a few minutes for the pot to come to pressure, and then the beets cook for 30 to 35 minutes, and then they cool for another 10.
 But somehow, as with other IP experiments, the IP makes it feel easier, and I’ve been cooking beets more often because of it.

 The Six Seasons salad never materialized — the day escaped and when I discovered I didn’t have a few of the ingredients, the recipe took a turn, becoming a tartine instead: toasted slices of quinoa-flax bread smeared with mashed avocado topped with twists of thinly sliced beets.